 - Increased reactive RSA decline to incentives.

 Respiratory sinus arrhythmia (RSA) consists of oscillatory increases and decreases in heart rate during the respiratory cycle.
-It represents parasympathetic/vagal effects on the heart.
-The RSA is thought to represent neural traffic through the vagus nerve.
-The vagus nerve is thought to represent a physiological mechanism for rapid acceleration and deceleration of cardiac output in response to environmental (including social) demands.
+It represents parasympathetic / vagal effects on the heart.
+The RSA is thought to represent neuronal traffic through the vagus nerve.
+The vagus nerve is thought to represent a physiological mechanism for the rapid acceleration and deceleration of cardiac output in response to environmental (including social) demands.

 7.3.
-Findings on sympathetic nervous system in ADHD inconsistent¶
+Inconsistent findings on the sympathetic nervous system in ADHD¶

-The cardiac pre-ejection period (PEP) is a systolic time interval mediated by the sympathetic nervous system (SNS) that encompasses the depolarization of the left ventricle until the onset of blood ejection into the aorta (the time from the onset of electrical stimulation of the left ventricle (onset of the Q wave on the ECG) to the opening of the aortic valve).
+The cardiac pre-ejection period (PEP) is a systolic time interval mediated by the sympathetic nervous system (SNS) that encompasses the depolarization of the left ventricle until the start of blood ejection into the aorta (the time from the start of electrical stimulation of the left ventricle (start of the Q-wave in the ECG) until the opening of the aortic valve).
 PEP represents mesolimbic dopamine reactivity, particularly during the reward response.
-A longer PEP is a marker of reduced sympathetic nervous system activity, although this may be co-determined by other factors.
+A longer PEP is a marker for reduced activity of the sympathetic nervous system, even if this can also be influenced by other factors.

-A study of 2,209 participants found a correlation between inattention and a prolonged pre-ejection period (PEP), suggesting an attenuated sympathetic nervous system in relation to inattention.
-A small study also found underarousal of the sympathetic nervous system in unmedicated children with ADHD.
-Another study found no abnormalities of the sympathetic nervous system in ADHD.
-In contrast, another study found an increased sympathetic nervous system response in children with ADHD.
-Sympathetic nervous system abnormalities in ADHD correlated with disturbances in emotion reactivity, and parasympathetic nervous system abnormalities correlated with disturbances in emotion regulation.
+A study of 2,209 participants found a correlation between inattention and a prolonged pre-ejection period (PEP), suggesting a weakened sympathetic nervous system in relation to inattention.
+A small study also found an underarousal of the sympathetic nervous system in unmedicated children with ADHD

-A study of children with and without ADHD found no resounding differences in resting cardiac pre-ejection period (PEP) activity or reactivity.
-However, independent of ADHD status, each correlated with each other:
+A study of children with and without ADHD found no significant differences in resting activity or reactivity of the cardiac pre-ejection period (PEP).
+However, each correlated with the other regardless of ADHD status:

 - Behavioral problems and aggression with